 The 2007 and 2010 DEMs offer a large level of detail where, for instance, individual stones can easily be recognized (Figs. 3 and 4).
 Using some control points that have not been used for absolute orientation as check points, we obtain a standard deviation for elevation of ±6 mm (±2 mm a-1), which we consider to be a reasonable estimate for the vertical accuracy of the DEMs.

-The deepest points of the circles are the outermost zones of the inner domain (Fig. 3 and 5).
+The lowest areas of the circles are the outermost zones of the inner domain (Fig. 3 and 5).
 The circle centres are up to approximately 10 cm higher than these lowermost parts.
 The outer ridges have maximum heights of about 20-25 cm above the lowermost parts of the inner domains.
 The northern circle lies roughly 8 cm lower than the middle circle and 13 cm lower than the southern circle, measured as differences between the maximum elevations of inner fine domains (~ centre of inner part).

 The 1-2 mm resolution of the DEMs enables recognition of features that are otherwise difficult to detect and map, for instance cracks that are found both on the inner domains and ridges (Fig. 3).